Program 2: Building domestic talent for South Australia in Industrial AI

 - Australian Institute for Machine Learning (AIML) Industrial AI Program Supplementary Scholarship (MPhil) - these scholarships support students undertaking their master’s degrees in AI and machine learning.

-Previous scholarships include the Australian Institute for Machine Learning Industrial AI Program Honours Scholarship which supports two exceptional students engaging in advanced research in Artificial Intelligence and Machine Learning in an Honours program of study at the University of Adelaide.
+Previous scholarships include the Australian Institute for Machine Learning Industrial AI Program Honours Scholarship which supports two exceptional students engaging in advanced research in AI and machine learning in an Honours program of study at the University of Adelaide, and the Australian Institute for Machine Learning (AIML) Industrial AI Program Scholarship (PhD) which support students undertaking their PhDs in AI and machine learning.

 Sarah’s research interests are in space exploration, stemming from her honours research in machine learning using techniques that measure gravitational waves.
 At AIML, she is supervised by Professor Tat-Jun Chin and the AI for Space Group to analyse lunar craters using satellite position tracking and computer vision technologies.